Greeks shocked as broadcaster is shut to save money

 The decision was made by ministerial decree, meaning that it could be implemented without reference to parliament.

 "Journalism is being persecuted.
-We won't allow the voice of Greece to be silenced," said George Savvidis, the chief of journalists' labor union POESY.
+We won't allow the voice of Greece to be silenced," said George Savvidis, the chief of journalists' labour union POESY.

 Kedikoglou said ERT's staff would be encouraged to apply for jobs in a relaunched broadcaster, but did not spell out what this would look like.